-As the name suggests, the C++ language is an extension of the original language C. When abilities like object-oriented programming, inheritance, polymorphism, abstraction and encapsulation (just to name a few) were introduced into the original C language, the new derivative came to be known as C++.
-In this blog post we are going to learn the 10 fundamental differences between C and C++.
+As the name suggests, the C++ language is an extension of the original language C. When abilities like object-oriented programming, inheritance, polymorphism, abstraction, and encapsulation (just to name a few) were introduced into the original C language, the new derivative came to be known as C++.
+In this blog post, we are going to learn the 10 fundamental differences between C and C++.
 Before we discuss the difference between C and C++, let me ask you this question – Are you looking for programming assignment help?
 Then chat with our experts and get expert help with your programming assignments.

 You Can Also Go for The Best Programming Services Online.

 The C programming language was developed by Dennis Ritchie in 1972 when he worked at the Bell Laboratories of AT&T. Consequently, he came to be known as the founder of the C language.